 Place2Be's Safeguarding Team are available to all staff for advice and guidance.
 In the first instance, staff and Counsellors on Placement should consult with their Line Managers, where ever possible.

-Adult Safeguarding: Policy and Procedures (including Child Protection)
+Adult Safeguarding: Policy and Procedures (including Child Protection) Approved by Risk Committee: Sept 2023 To be reviewed: Sept 2024

 Adult Safeguarding Flowchart